yangsgit/Movie-Recommendation/README.md

 'Data preparation' directory has several python crawler program, which scrape the data from IMDB website.
 There is also a 'reviews_data_work.py' preprocessing the review text.

+'data set' directory has 4 .csv, which are scraped from IMDB website by program in 'Data preparation'.